 Because of how common it is for someone with alcoholism to also have at least one accompanying mental illness, treatment for dual diagnosis happens frequently.
 Symptoms of mental health disorders and side effects of substance abuse are often worsened by one another, making it important to assess, identify and treat mental health disorders concurrently.

-Ocean Hills provides alcohol rehab in Dana Point that includes multiple effective and affordable options for rehab that begin with an intervention and extend all the way through sober living.
-We provide a base for a successful recovery and a clean and sober life.
-Our programs vary in length for each individual and may extend to thirty, sixty, or ninety days of alcoholism treatment, depending on the needs of the recovery-seeking client.
+Ocean Hills provides alcohol rehab in Orange County that includes multiple effective and affordable options for rehab that begin with an intervention and extend all the way through sober living.
+As a result, we provide a base for a successful recovery and a clean and sober life.
+Our programs vary in length for each individual during alcoholism treatment, from veterans to non-veterans, depending on the needs of the recovery-seeking client.
+However, most clients remain in our program for 30 to 45 days.

 Alcohol Rehab Programs in Orange County